Havens Hospices: History

+In March 2021, the new Fair Havens Hospice celebrated its first year of opening and welcoming its first patient.
+Take a 3D virtual Tour of the new facilities.

 Scope of work

-Fair Havens provide specialist care for adults, from the age of 19, with life-limiting illnesses.
+Fair Havens provides care and support to adults, from the age of 19, living with incurable conditions in Southend, Castle Point and Rochford.

-Little Havens cares for children or young people with life-limiting or life-threatening condition.
-Little Havens is the only place in Essex totally dedicated to caring for children and young people with life limiting illnesses.
+Little Havens cares for babies, children and young adults with life-limiting or life-threatening conditions.
+Little Havens is the only place in Essex totally dedicated to caring for children and young people with life-limiting illnesses.

 Havens Hospices offer the following care options:

 Planned respite care, Emergency end of life care, Symptom Management, Post bereavement care and Emergency Respite (if they are able to accommodate this).

 Patrons and ambassadors

 Peter Shilton is one of its patrons.
 Sophie Austin became a patron for Little Havens Hospices during 2018.
 Rudolph Walker is also patron for Havens Hospices.
 Su Harrison (Radio Essex presenter) has been a patron for Havens Hospices for many years, and volunteers with the charity at several events including hosting its virtual quizzes.

-New Fair Havens Hospice

-In Prittlewell Southend they are building a new Fair Havens Hospice which will have a 16 bed in patient unit, a day hospice, family support, wellbeing and charity administrative spaces because of an increase in the number of patients requiring palliative care in the area.
-It will cost £17.2 million.
-They have been turning away an average of 11 people every month because there were not sufficient beds.

-On Friday February, after 65 weeks construction, the new Fair Havens Hospice was finished and the £17.2 million facility was officially handed over to Chief Executive of Havens Hospices, Steve Smith, marking a new era for hospice care for people in South East Essex.

-It took the organisation four years to secure planning permission.
-Take a 3D virtual Tour of the new facilities.

-In 2020, staff at Fair Havens arranged a wedding for a terminally ill patient within 24 hours.

-In March 2021, the new Fair Havens Hospice celebrated its first year of opening and welcoming its first patient.
+In 2023 Simon Webb became a patron for Little Havens and his wife, Ashen Webb became an Ambassador.

 Shops

 The Havens Hospices Charity Shops are important for their fundraising, their branches cover a large part of south and mid-Essex.

 They opened a charity shop in Basildon, Southernhay, during 2015.

-In 2019 Havens Hospices launched a Summer Campaign across the county having collaborated with South Essex College fashion students.

 A new charity shop outlet located near its adult hospice Fair Havens was opened in April 2021.

 More than 25 years after opening, the Havens Hospices’ Leigh Road shop was given a sustainability focused refurbishment.

+In April 2024 Havens Hospices opened a new charity shop under its Re:loved brand on Leigh Broadway which sells a wide variety of pre-loved vintage goods.

+In October 2024 Havens Hospices opened a new charity shop in Maldon Highstreet.

+In November 2024, the charity launched a clothing initiative, Mystery Bags, to help reduce clothing waste whilst generating more funds from clothes that may otherwise be recycled.
+The Mystery Bags contain items that are quality-checked and curated to ensure each one contains a mix of clothing.
+The bags are then categorised based on style with Havens Hospice currently offering Y2K, Cottage Core, Night Out, All Black, Casual, Festival, and Masculine bags and hoping to offer more options soon.